User25514/Santi-Logger/Privacy.md

 - On-demand reports via command (by authorized moderators)

 Message Content
-VRCat only processes message content sent to channels explicitly designated for moderation commands.
+Santi Logger only processes message content sent to channels explicitly designated for moderation commands.
 This includes kick, warn, or ban reasons.
 No Discord DMs, general messages or voice memos are logged, stored or processed.

-VRCat does not use your data for profiling, advertising, or automated decision-making.
+Santi Logger does not use your data for profiling, advertising, or automated decision-making.

 ## 3. Legal Basis for Processing Data

-VRCat processes data under the following legal bases defined by the UK GDPR:
+Santi Logger processes data under the following legal bases defined by the UK GDPR:
 - Performance of a contract – The processing is necessary to provide group owners and moderators with the features they request, such as executing moderation commands, generating analytics and managing roles or groups.